Mark Ryden: Early career (1988–1998)

 From 1988 to 1998, Ryden worked as a commercial artist.
-During this period, he created album covers for prominent musicians, including Danger Danger’s debut album Danger Danger; Warrant's debut album Dirty Rotten Filthy Stinking Rich; Michael Jackson's Dangerous; the 4 Non Blondes' Bigger, Better, Faster, More!; the Red Hot Chili Peppers' One Hot Minute; Scarling.’s Sweet Heart Dealer and their alternative vinyl cover of So Long, Scarecrow; Jack Off Jill's Clear Hearts Grey Flowers; the Screaming Trees' Uncle Anesthesia; Marcy Playground's Shapeshifter; and Aerosmith's Love in an Elevator.
+During this period, he created album covers for prominent musicians, including Danger Danger’s debut eponymous album; Warrant's debut album Dirty Rotten Filthy Stinking Rich; Michael Jackson's Dangerous; the 4 Non Blondes' Bigger, Better, Faster, More!; the Red Hot Chili Peppers' One Hot Minute; Scarling.’s Sweet Heart Dealer and their alternative vinyl cover of So Long, Scarecrow; Jack Off Jill's Clear Hearts Grey Flowers; the Screaming Trees' Uncle Anesthesia; Marcy Playground's Shapeshifter; and Aerosmith's "Love in an Elevator".
 He also created book covers, including the Stephen King novels Desperation and The Regulators.
-He continued to do so until his work was taken up by Robert Williams, a former member of the Zap Comix collective, who in 1994 put it on the cover of Juxtapoz, a magazine devoted to "lowbrow art".
+In 1994, Robert Williams featured Ryden's work on the cover of Juxtapoz, a magazine devoted to "lowbrow art", which helped launch Ryden to greater success.

 Exhibitions and major projects (1998–present)

 The Meat Show

 Ryden's solo debut show entitled "The Meat Show" was in Pasadena, California in 1998.
 Meat is a recurring theme in his work.
-He observes the disconnect in our contemporary culture between meat we use for food and the living, breathing creature it comes from.
-"I suppose it is this contradiction that brings me to return to meat in my art."
-According to Ryden, meat is the physical substance that makes all of us alive and through which we exist in this reality.
-All of us are wearing our bodies, which are like a garment of meat.
+In a 2010 interview, Ryden stated, "There seems to be a complete disconnect between meat as food and the living, breathing creature it comes from.
+I suppose it is this contradiction that brings me to return to meat in my art."

 Wondertoonel

-A midcareer retrospective, "Wondertoonel," which refers to a cabinet of curiosities or Wunderkammer ("wonder-room"), was co-organized in 2004 by the Frye Museum in Seattle and the Pasadena Museum of California Art.
-It was the best attended exhibition since the Frye Art Museum opened in 1952, and also broke attendance records in Pasadena.
-Debra Byrne, curator at the Frye at the time of Ryden's exhibition, placed Ryden's work in the camp of the carnivalesque—a strain of visual culture rooted in such works as Hieronymous Bosch’s Garden of Earthly Delights.
-According to the Russian author and literary critic Mikhail Bakhtin (1895–1975), there are three forms of carnivalesque artthe ritualized spectacle, the comic composition and various genres of billingsgate (foul language)all three of which are interwoven in Ryden's work.
+A mid-career retrospective, "Wondertoonel", which refers to a cabinet of curiosities or Wunderkammer ("wonder-room"), was co-organized in 2004 by the Frye Art Museum in Seattle and the Pasadena Museum of California Art.
+It was the best-attended exhibition since the Frye Art Museum opened in 1952, and broke attendance records in Pasadena.
+Debra Byrne, then-curator of the Frye, placed Ryden's work in the camp of the carnivalesque—a strain of visual culture rooted in such works as Hieronymous Bosch’s Garden of Earthly Delights.

 The Tree Show

 In 2007, "The Tree Show" opened at the Michael Kohn Gallery, Los Angeles.
-In this show Ryden explores the modern human experience of nature.
-Ryden explains, "Some people look at these massive trees and feel a sort of spiritual awe looking at them, and then other people just want to cut them up and sell them, they only see a commodity".
+In this show, Ryden explored the contemporary human experience of nature.
+He explained, "Some people look at these massive trees and feel a sort of spiritual awe looking at them, and then other people just want to cut them up and sell them, they only see a commodity".
 Ryden has created limited editions of his art to raise money for the Sierra Club and Nature Conservancy.